kiwi0fruit/jats/README.md

 ### 11.4 Dominant-agnostic type names

 If non-standard dominant Khizhnyak functions are real then type names should be revised.
-The simplest way would be the return to axes without noting the dominant function:
+The simplest way would be the return to axes without noting the dominant function.
+But this would require distinguishing from MBTI names and in particular fixing JP-switch ambiguity.
+So I suggest to append new OY dynamic-nondynamic axis notation so that iNTjo. could not be mistaken with INTJ. iNTjo. would have a static dominant function but INTJ has Ni-dom. that is a dynamic function.
+The table: